The climate poster is available for download or for purchase from me at my cost. Sizes up to 44 x 60". e-mail email@example.com.

 ALTHOUGH OUR ORIGIN in the grand singularity is fairly widely known, its implications of who we are as a species along with the lack of explanation (despite stunning advances in brain research) of consciousness and sentience, in the context of the extraordinary discoveries of cosmology, is incomprehensible.

 An interestng, although very short, comment by Robert Wright in his book The Evolution of God which all along implies the non-existance of god, ends with a brief qualification that he might be missing something.
-A similar conundrum happened in watching Jim Holt give a TED talk on his book that is subtitled "Why is There Something Rather than Nothing?" received very nervous laughter from the audience.
+A similar conundrum happened in watching Jim Holt give a TED talk on his book that is subtitled "Why is There Something Rather than Nothing?" receiving nervous laughter from the audience.

 DESPITE PERCEPTION of ourselves as an "advanced society" in fact we are on the order of three thousand years old, a split second of what might be possible if we do not destroy ourselves and perhaps leave time for several generations of "enlightenment."
 In our college curricula broardly based courses do not exist to my knowledge and so do not provide for an examination of the thesis that we are in reality a primitive society unable to unite a discussion of a wide disparity of ideas.